-To maintain your Windows 10 computer performance, it’s important to regularly check your computer and remove those unused files.
+To maintain your Windows 10 computer performance, it’s important to regularly remove those unused files and clean up the disk space.
 If you don’t know how you can do this, don’t worry!
-Just follow the instructions below, and you’ll be able to clean up your Windows 10 computer easily.
+Just follow the instructions below, and you’ll be able to clean up your Windows 10 computer disk space easily.

 These are the things you should do.